Denmark's defense minister takes sick leave after checkup

 A senior member of the Liberals, Troels Lund Poulsen, will take over the defense ministry temporarily until Ellemann-Jensen can return.
 Another senior party member, Stephanie Lose, will assume the leadership of the Liberals in Ellemann-Jensen’s absence.

+His sick leave will not affect the work of the government, Prime Minister Mette Frederiksen said.

+“I am very, very sad on his behalf,” she said.
+“The government is continuing its work.”

 On Dec.
 15 — after 42 days of talks following the Nov.
-1 general election — Danish Prime Minister Mette Frederiksen presented a three-party majority coalition that crosses the left-right divide.
+1 general election — Frederiksen presented a three-party majority coalition that crosses the left-right divide.
 It includes the center-right Liberals, the center-left Social Democrats and the centrist Moderates party headed by former Prime Minister Lars Løkke Rasmussen, who is now Denmark’s foreign minister.

 It was the first time in 44 years that such a centrist government had been formed, bringing an end to the two blocs that have opposed each other for decades.